-If you’re considering a new, successful career, look no further than heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.

 It's easy to see why these careers are growing so quickly.
-One is federal incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+One involves homeowners using government tax credits to upgrade to more energy-efficient comfort systems.
+Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts older equipment.
+Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
 There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
 Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be quite gratifying.
+While HVAC can be physically demanding, it can also be very rewarding.
 As a technician you’ll need to be able to:

 It’s a great career choice if you want to: